Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Experiments

+To assess the robustness of our findings, we first evaluated the performance stability of four representative models across six distinct prompt strategies, as summarized in Table~\ref{tab:prompt_variance}.
+We observe a consistent insensitivity to instruction phrasing across diverse architectures, with minimal Token F1 variance ($\sigma < 1.1$) and no consistent gains, for both text-only and multimodal models.
+This statistical evidence suggests that extraction capabilities are largely anchored by the models' intrinsic domain knowledge rather than specific prompt engineering.

-To assess the impact of prompt engineering, we evaluated the top mid-size multimodal Qwen2.5-VL-32B model with various strategies, shown as Figure~\ref{fig:prompts}.
-Most strategies result in only marginal changes, typically a trade-off between precision and recall, or different tasks, rather than a definitive improvement.
+Focusing on the detailed behavior of the top-performing Qwen2.5-VL-32B model with multimodal input (shown in Figure~\ref{fig:prompts}), most strategies result in only marginal changes, typically a trade-off between precision and recall, or different tasks, rather than a definitive improvement.
 We highlight the most salient strategies here, with full tables of all the prompts and results available in Appendix~\ref{appendix:prompt_exp}.
 For instance, instructing the model to include ``single-word'' segments lowered page-level precision by encouraging over-extraction on short segments, while negative constraints like ``no borrow'' slightly increased token-level precision through a more conservative behavior by excluding the borrowed Latin words in other languages.
 Most revealingly, the ``partial categories'' strategy, directing the model to focus on its known weak areas, increased token recall but at the cost of a drop in precision.
 This indicates the prompt did not grant the model a deeper functional understanding; instead, it likely encouraged more speculative guessing in targeted contexts.
 This outcome reinforces our central hypothesis stated in Section~\ref{sec:cat_res} that the model's extraction is guided by statistical patterns rather than a semantic comprehension of the text's function.